Magnetic Materials for Quantum Magnonics: Available magnetic materials

-Antiferromagnets have emerged as a promising platform for magnonics and quantum magnonics, driven by a series of recent theoretical advances.
-Foundational work has shown that antiferromagnetic insulators can support superfluid spin transport, enabling coherent long-range spin currents without net magnetization \cite{Takei2014}.
-Their rich spin textures and ultrafast dynamics further highlight the potential of antiferromagnets for spintronic and magnonic devices \cite{Gomonay2018}.
-More recently, the quantum aspects of antiferromagnetic magnons have been explored.
-A transmon qubit has been proposed as a probe of the quantum characteristics of antiferromagnetic magnons\cite{AzimiMousolou2023}, while spin–orbit interactions have been predicted to mediate their hybridization with plasmons, together opening access to entanglement, nonclassical correlations, and new hybrid excitations with enhanced functionality\cite{Dyrda2023}.
-A representative antiferromagnet of growing interest in magnonics is hematite ($\alpha$-Fe$_2$O$_3$) and shown in Fig.\,\ref{f:1}\,(a).
+A representative antiferromagnet of growing interest in magnonics is hematite\cite{Gckelhorn2022,ElKanj2023,Gckelhorn2023} ($\alpha$-Fe$_2$O$_3$) and shown in Fig.\,\ref{f:1}\,(a).
 Bulk studies at GHz frequencies report low Gilbert damping (see Tab.\,\ref{tab:materials}) \cite{Chen2025,Hamdi2023,HWang2023}.
 In the easy-axis phase below the Morin transition, all-electrical spectroscopy reveals nearly gapless antiferromagnetic magnons bound to $180^\circ$ domain walls that propagate over micrometre distances with a group velocity of about $6\,\mathrm{km/s}$, as illustrated in Fig.\,\ref{f:1}\,(b).
 The domain-wall mode exhibits a full width at half maximum (FWHM) frequency linewidth $\Delta f_{\mathrm{FWHM}} \approx 1.2\,\mathrm{GHz}$ and a corresponding lifetime $\tau \approx 0.3\,\mathrm{ns}$ \cite{Chen2025}.
 Another canted antiferromagnet with even better damping characteristics is yttrium orthoferrite ($\mathrm{YFeO_3}$) \cite{Das2022}.
 It exhibits linewidths below 10\,mT at frequencies around 350\,GHz and a temperature of 20\,K, corresponding to magnon lifetimes slightly above one nanosecond.
 Although antiferromagnets can reach terahertz frequencies, which push the quantum regime to higher temperatures (e.g. $1\,\mathrm{THz}\approx 48\,\mathrm{K}$), the relatively short lifetimes currently limit the use of hematite, $\mathrm{YFeO_3}$ and other antiferromagnets for quantum magnonics.